Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant day of the year for for this entry is August 1.

 Location.
 33° 42.621′ N, 84° 27.858′ W. Marker is in Atlanta, Georgia, in Fulton County.
-Marker can be reached from Adams Park Golf Course, 1.2 miles Campbellton Road.
-Located on the prominent hill
+It is in Adams Park.
+It can be reached from Adams Park Golf Course 1.2 miles Campbellton Road.
+Located on the prominent hill upon the Adams Park Golf Course.
+Touch for map.
+Marker is in this post office area: Atlanta GA 30311, United States of America.
+Touch for directions.

-Photographed By Mrs. Sarahlyn Davies Bennett, May 10, 2009
+Photographed by Mrs. Sarahlyn Davies Bennett, May 10, 2009

 2. The View Today